 The ascending part of the plant axis is called stem.
 The stem bears branches, leaves, flowers and fruits.
 The stem develops from the plumule of the embryo.
 Nodes and internodes are present on the stem.
 Leaves and branches come out from the nodes.
 The portion between two consecutive nodes is called internode.
 The buds on stem can be terminal or axillary.
+Terminal bud is present at the tip, while axillary bud is present at nodes.
 Young stem is usually green in colour and subsequently becomes woody and brown.

 Modification for food storage: The underground stems of potato, ginger, turmeric, zamikand, Colocasia, etc. are modified for food storage.
+There are different names for them, depending on particular shape of the modified stem.
+Ginger and turmeric are called rhizome, potato is called tuber and colocasia is called corm.
 Such modifications are the tools of perenation to tide over unfavourable conditions.

 Modifications for climbing: In some plants, stem tendrils develop form axillary buds.
 These are slender and spirally coiled structures.
 A tendril helps the plant to climb to a support, e.g. cucumber, pumpkin, grapevine, etc.